Northeast Florida's Outdoor Kitchen Builders · Family-Owned Since 2013

 Do I need a permit for an outdoor kitchen in Jacksonville?

 Yes.
 Any outdoor kitchen with a gas line, a plumbed prep sink, or electrical runs needs a permit in Duval, St. Johns, Nassau, and Clay counties — and a covered cook structure (pergola or roof) needs stamped structural engineering on top of it.
-We pull the permit, submit the gas and electrical plan, and schedule the inspections as part of your fixed-price quote.
+We pull the permit, submit the gas and electrical plan, and schedule the inspections as part of your estimate.
 A permitted, inspected outdoor kitchen is also what keeps your homeowner’s policy and your future home sale clean; un-permitted gas work is the single most common reason these builds become a problem at closing.

 Will the stainless and appliances survive Jacksonville salt air?